microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

 Q:WinRT: How should 'lifetimeArtifact' and MddPinPackageDependency_LifecycleHint* be expressed in the WinRT API?
 Some ideas:

 - String file; String regkey; if both null then it's Process
-- String lifetimeArtifact; boolean isFile; boolean isReg; boolean isProcess; and only 1 can be true
+- String lifetimeArtifact; Boolean isFile; Boolean isReg; Boolean isProcess; and only 1 can be true
 - ILifetimeArtifact property with multiple implementations e.g. FileLifetimeArtifact = { string file; } vs * RegistryLifetimeArtifact = { HKEY root; string subkey; } vs Process=null
 - ?